rism-digital/muscat-guidelines/default/en/source_340.md

 - **Autography**: Transfer printing (not to be confused with autograph manuscripts).
 - **Computer printout**
 - **Engraving**
-- **Facsimile**: A reproduction made with the intention to simulate as closely as possible the physical appearance of a previous work.
-(This does not refer to commercial facsimile music editions, which should be entered as Secondary literature.)
 - **Lithography**
 - **Offset printing**
 - **Photoreproductive process**: Includes Cyanotype, diazo print, blueprint.